 - 1.3 The National Airsport Control (NAC) The NAC is the organisation that administers FAI air sports in its country.
 It may delegate to another organisation such as a national gliding association that part of its sporting powers.
 In the Code and this Annex, "NAC" means the NAC or its delegated organisation.
-Its responsibilities are: - a. to maintain control of its national Claims Officer, OOs, data analysts and barograph calibration labs, - b. have final responsibility for the flight analysis process and the integrity and accuracy of data that it ratifies. - to maintain a list of position recorders (PRs) that it accepts, may hold a national turn point list, may modify IGC record forms to incorporate national-only record types, and maintain a badge claim form. - d. to maintain registers of national badge leg, badge, record, and FAI diploma flight achievement. - to transmit to the FAI data on completed Diamond badges and Diploma flights (SC3-2.1.5).
+Its responsibilities are: - a. to maintain control of its national Claims Officer, OOs, data analysts and barograph calibration labs, - b. to have final responsibility for the flight analysis process, integrity, and accuracy of data that it ratifies. - c. to issue and maintain a list of position recorders (PRs) that it accepts, may hold a national turn point list, may modify IGC record forms to incorporate national-only record types, and maintain a badge claim form. - d. to maintain registers of national badge leg, badge, record, and FAI diploma flight achievement. - e. to transmit to the FAI data on completed Diamond badges and Diploma flights.